-During 2016-17, the Board and GTF have been working intensely on a Board Policy Book and on revisions to the congregation’s Bylaws that could enable governance change to officially take effect.
-Also the three Councils and various longstanding Committees have been actively transitioning or preparing to transition to Teams.
+During 2016-17, the Board and GTF worked intensely on a Board Policy Book and on revisions to the congregation’s Bylaws so that governance change could officially take effect during the summer of 2017.
+Also the three Councils and various longstanding Committees worked to transition to Teams.

 By policy, the Board fixes responsibility for making decisions, protects the congregation’s human and material resources, and sets standards for the conduct of the congregation’s work.
 As policies continue to be created and refined, the Board Policy Book will be updated.
 Implementation details for the Policies will be set forth in a series of Handbooks, the development of which is also ongoing.
 The first of these to be completed (in January 2017) is the Employee Handbook, which is posted above.

 The process of revising the congregational Bylaws to align with the new governance system began in November 2016.
-An informal meeting on the proposed revisions was held on February 5, 2017, and two formal Congregational Meetings were held to consider (March 12) and then to vote on (April 9) a new version of the Bylaws.
+An informal meeting on the proposed revisions was held on February 5, 2017, and two formal Congregational Meetings were held to consider (March 12) and then to vote on (April 9) a new version of the Bylaws (also linked above).

 On April 9, members of the congregation approved the Revised Bylaws by a vote of 97 to 3.
-This means that the new governance system and the new Bylaws will take effect on July 1, 2017.
+This means that the new governance system and the new Bylaws took effect on July 1, 2017.

 The UUSS Vision Statement